 How Korean street food began

 Street food is an important part of Korean people’s life.
 It started during the Korean war in the 50s, to provide affordable meals to people in a lower standard.
-The menus were limited back then: tteokbokki (spicy rice cakes), boiled fish cake skewers, and hotteok are the most commonly seen dishes.
+Back then, the menus had limited options.
+People commonly saw dishes such as tteokbokki (spicy rice cakes), twisted donut, and hotteok.

 However, over the time the popularity of street food has extended to all classes of Koreans regardless of their economical status.
-The number of street venders have increased and even retail outlets specializing the street food had emerged.
+The number of street venders have increased and even retail outlets specializing the street food had emerged–Korean corn dog and Korean street toast as an example.

 These days, street food has become an important part of Korean food culture.
 You can find popular Korean street foods not only on the major streets in the cities, many markets, school districts, and town events will host street food fairs and festivals in all parts of south Korea around the year.